yashjain28/gcloud-bigquery/Readme.md

 ## Overview

-BigQuery is Google's serverless, highly scalable, low cost enterprise data warehouse designed to make all your data analysts productive.
+Storing and querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
+Google BigQuery is an enterprise data warehouse that solves this problem by enabling super-fast SQL queries using the processing power of Google's infrastructure.

 Few keywords and basic knowledge to get started with Google BigQuery:
 1. Projects: Projects are top-level containers in Google Cloud Platform.
 They store information about billing and authorized users, and they contain BigQuery data.
 Each project has a name and a unique ID.